Using TRICARE for Addiction Treatment in Florida

 What Is TRICARE Insurance?

-If you’re an active-duty service member, a veteran, or a family member, chances are you can use TRICARE insurance to help cover the cost of addiction treatment services.
+If you’re an active-duty service member, a veteran, or an eligible family member, chances are you can use TRICARE insurance to help cover the cost of substance use disorder treatment.
 Read on to learn about:

 - The addiction treatment services TRICARE insurance may cover.